Eating Disorders: Orthorexia - Good Diets Gone Bad

 "The whole issue is obsession," says Steven Bratman, MD, who in 1997 coined the word orthorexia from the Greek ortho, meaning straight and correct.
 "This is about the obsession with eating to improve your health."

-Bratman is author of Health Food Junkies: Orthorexia: Overcoming the Obsession with Healthful Eating, released in 2001.
+Bratman is the author of Health Food Junkies: Orthorexia: Overcoming the Obsession with Healthful Eating, released in 2001.
 He went through his own bout with the disorder while living in a commune in the '70s.
 He then moved on to medical school at the University of California-Davis and practiced for 13 years as an alternative medicine physician in California.
-He is author of two other books -- Alternative Medicine Sourcebook and The Natural Pharmacist -- and is medical director of The Natural Pharmacist, an alternative medicine information web site.
+He is the author of two other books -- Alternative Medicine Sourcebook and The Natural Pharmacist -- and is the medical director of The Natural Pharmacist, an alternative medicine information web site.

 The obsession doesn't necessarily lie just between the mouth and the other end.
 An out-of-control healthy eater feels a sense of spirituality, he says.
 "You're doing a good, virtuous thing.
 You also feel that because it's difficult to do, it must be virtuous.
 The more extreme you are, the more virtuous you feel," Bratman says.